Peersyst/portal/packages/frontend/docs/Development.md

 ### Development of the API module

-The easiest module to develop is de API module, as it is generated automatically from an openapi specification.
+The easiest module to develop is the API module, as it is generated automatically from an openapi specification.

 To generate it you can just run `yarn generate:openapi`.
 This is executed every time the frontend starts and places the files at `data-access/api`.